© Crown copyright 2018

 Entrepreneurs’ Relief may be claimed on more than one qualifying disposal as long as the lifetime limit of qualifying gains, applicable at the time you make the disposal, is not exceeded.
 Therefore, because you may be entitled to relief on more than one occasion, it’s important that you keep a record of the gains against which you may have previously made a claim.

 Qualifying gains exceeding the lifetime limit

-If your qualifying net gains exceed the lifetime limit applicable to the time you make that disposal, no further relief is due and the excess over that amount is wholly chargeable at the Capital Gains Tax rate (18% or 28% for disposals made on or after 23 June 2010).
+If your qualifying net gains exceed the lifetime limit applicable to the time you make that disposal, no further relief is due and the excess over that amount is wholly chargeable at the Capital Gains Tax rate (10% or 20% for disposals - other than of residential property or carried interest which remain at 18% or 28% - made on or after 6 April 2016).

 You sold your pharmacy business, which you had run for 12 years, to an unrelated company.
-You are liable to tax at the higher rate.
+You’re liable to tax at the higher rate.
 You realised gains of £13.25 million.
-You have not previously claimed any Entrepreneurs’ Relief.
-Your available maximum relief is on qualifying gains of £10 million, so you are entitled to the whole of your lifetime limit.
-The balance of the gain of £3.25 million will be liable to the normal rate of Capital Gains Tax (28%).
+You haven’t previously claimed any Entrepreneurs’ Relief.
+Your available maximum relief is on qualifying gains of £10 million, so you’re entitled to the whole of your lifetime limit.
+The balance of the gain of £3.25 million will be liable to the normal rate of Capital Gains Tax (20%).

 |Total qualifying gains||£13.25 million|

 |Balance of gains chargeable at ‘normal’ rate||£3.25 million|